Zipra1/Blockify/README.md

 To update your current version of Blockify, uninstall the old one from Add or Remove Programs.
 Then, unzip this version somewhere and it should work as intended.

 Known problems:
-  Minimizing fullscreen apps
+  Minimizing fullscreen apps:
-  Stealing focus for a second, this is not too big a deal on windowed apps.
+  Stealing focus for a second, this is not too big a deal on windowed apps:
-  Causes some fullscreen apps to repeatedly open and close.
+  Causes some fullscreen apps to repeatedly open and close: